leezhengyishawn/leezhengyishawn/README.md

 - Marvel SNAP
 - Yu-Gi-Oh!
 Duel Links

 Additionally, I playtested for Ashes: Rise of the Phoenixborn by PlaidHat Games from 2017-2020.
 So if you have a card game project cooking, I am more than willing to hear it out.
 Incidentally, I also like to cook.
 My cooking style is to pack as much umami and flavour into a dish until it induces a food-coma.
+Hearty stews, soups, braised meats.
+Hoping to make Tonkotsu stock from scratch at some point.